 Is Orientation required?

 Completion of the University Orientation program is mandatory for all incoming students.
 Based upon your academic program, your University Orientation program will either take place in-person or will be completed through an online module.
-To check whether your University Orientation program will take place in-person or online, visit the Office of Student Life and Engagement.
+To check whether your University Orientation program will take place in-person or online, visit our University Orientation website.

 Do I have to stay the whole time?